1laurin/CS370/README.md

 2. **Accessibility and Inclusivity**: Design solutions that are accessible to diverse user groups, promoting inclusivity and addressing potential biases.
 3. **Transparency and Accountability**: Maintain transparency about the capabilities, limitations, and potential impacts of the solutions I create, and take accountability for any unintended consequences.
 4. **Professional Integrity**: Uphold ethical principles, avoid conflicts of interest, and prioritize the well-being of end users and society over personal or organizational gains.
-5. **Continuous Learning and Adaptation**: Stay up-to-date with technological advancements, ethical considerations, and societal impacts to ensure responsible and sustainable development.
+5. **Continuous Learning and Adaptation**: Stay up-to-date with technological advancements and societal impacts to ensure responsible and sustainable development.